JorjaFox/website/_posts-old-blog/2015-08-10-csi-finale-day-thirteen.md

     - tv
 ---

 There was no day twelve.
 You didn't miss anything.
-Of course, if you <em>did</em> miss any images, the <a href="https://jorjafox.net/gallery/tv/csi/pub/s16/candid/">CSI Season 16 Candid Gallery</a> has all the images.
+Of course, if you _did_ miss any images, the <a href="https://jorjafox.net/gallery/tv/csi/pub/s16/candid/">CSI Season 16 Candid Gallery</a> has all the images.

 ## News